What’s in store for the ecommerce experience in 2020?

 Countries with strong online adoption, like China, have already been enthusiastic participants in livestreaming.
 Over 100 million Chinese viewers watch a live video event every month and livestreaming is estimated to have raked in USD $4.4 billion in 2018.
 A sizeable portion of those billions come in during the holiday shopping season.
 Livestreaming also generated about USD $2.9 billion in revenue on Singles’ Day in 2019.

-Livestreaming is lucrative, appealing to audiences wanting to connect with influencers and brand.
+Livestreaming is lucrative, appealing to audiences wanting to connect with influencers and brands.
 As a result, social media platforms Facebook and Instagram are enabling livestreaming features on their sites.
 Instagram in particular enables livestreaming alongside its Checkout feature, which will allow shoppers to browse and buy without leaving the app (more on that trend later).
 It wouldn’t be a surprise if the company opens its platform to livestream shopping in the future to streamline online shopping.

 Replicate the in-person experience online